dbarproductions/pta-volunteer-sign-up-sheets/readme.txt

 If your site is going to be affected by GDPR, then you should contact a lawyer to make sure you do everything needed to be in compliance.

 == Changelog ==
+**Version 3.3.0**

+*   Added shortcode argument show_email to allow showing the signup email in list of signups.
+Default value is "no" (do NOT show email by default).
+*   Added Show Email setting to block editor to automatically insert the show_email argument in shortcodes it generates
+*   Ensure row data for all default fields are always populated so they can potentially be shown by custom templates in the Customizer extension, even if those fields are hidden by a shortcode attribute

 **Version 3.2.9**

 *   Fixed code that tries to get initials from the last name and created a PHP Notice if a volunteer enters only spaces for last name